Volunteer Continuing Education Resources:

 This is life from a disabled lens.
 Disability Visibility is a podcast hosted by San Francisco night owl Alice Wong featuring conversations on politics, culture, and media with disabled people.
 If you’re interested in disability rights, social justice, and intersectionality, this show is for you.
 It’s time to hear more disabled people in podcasting and radio.
 Named one of the 15 best podcasts by women that you’re not listening to by Refinery 29 in 2021.

-Episode 1: "The House" and Episode 6 "We Found Joy” (available on Spotify, NPR ONE, Google Podcasts, Apple Podcasts, or NPR.org)
+Embedded (available on Spotify, NPR ONE, Google Podcasts, Apple Podcasts, or NPR.org)

 In Episode 1, “The House” Meet the people inside a house at the center of an HIV outbreak and addiction.
 In Episode 6, “We Found Joy” host Kelly McEvers goes back to Austin, Indiana to see how Joy, the nurse from the first episode, is dealing with her addiction to a painkiller called Opana.

-A Fostered Life
+A Fostered Life (available on Apple Podcasts)

-Episode 24: "Black to the Beginning" (available on Apple Podcasts)
+Episode 24: "Black to the Beginning"

 In the non-adoptive world, where people only know of adoption but have not actually lived as part of an adoption story, there is often a romanticization of adoption.
 Adoption is often sentimentalized and treated as a “happily ever after” story.
 But anyone living inside of an adoption story knows that adoption is a really complex topic with multiple lifelong ramifications, and there is no single “Adoption Narrative.”
 And while there is a growing body of work that focuses on transracial adoption and amplifying adoptees’ voices, the unique perspective of Black adoptees and Black adoptive parents and Black birth parents is one that we don’t hear much about.
 Dr. Samantha Coleman and Sandria Washington aim to change that.